It started with love.

 On August 2, 2016, Dayton Comestibles Corn Whiskey Mustard was announced as a winner of the Ohio Signature Food Contest at the Ohio State Fair.
 We could not believe that despite all odds, our product had been picked as a winner from among nearly a hundred other great Ohio food products.

-This fall, we’ve been going through the steep learning curve that is involved with launching a new food product.
-We’re so grateful to Paula Ray from the Northwest Ohio Cooperative Kitchen for all her help as we navigate the regulatory maze.
-We’ve been sourcing ingredients, jars, and labels.
-I’ve launched social media accounts and started this website.
-We’ve talked to a couple of big-name retailers who may want to stock the product, and several specialty stores.
-At least four restaurants want to put Dayton Comestibles Corn Whiskey Mustard on the menu.
+Throughout the summer and fall of 2016, when we weren’t working on fire recovery, we went through the steep learning curve that is involved with launching a new food product in Ohio.
+(We’re so grateful to Paula Ray from the Northwest Ohio Cooperative Kitchen for all her help as we continue to navigate the regulatory maze.)
+We sourced ingredients, jars, and labels.
+I launched social media accounts and created this website.
+We talked to several big-name retailers who may want to stock the product, and several specialty stores.
+At least four restaurants told us they want to put Dayton Comestibles Corn Whiskey Mustard on the menu.

 The rest of the story is up to you.

-I’m writing this in mid-December, 2016, and we’re thankful that we’re almost recovered from the fire.
 Our next step is to raise the money we need to create our first large-scale test batch of the product.
-We plan to launch a Kickstarter campaign by the end of the year, so join our mailing list to get first notice.
-If there’s enough support out there for this fabulous (she said modestly) condiment, we’ll be in the mustard business in just a few short weeks!
+We have a new product name (which will be revealed on July 22nd during the Our Ohio segment!) but we need all new marketing and PR materials: a new logo, new product labels, new product photography, and everything else you need to launch a new food product in Ohio.
+Join our mailing list to get first notice of our Kickstarter launch.
+If there’s enough support out there for this fabulous (she said modestly) condiment, we could be in the mustard business in just a few short weeks!